ibm-cloud-docs/account/enterprise-settings.md

 ## Managing your enterprise by using the API
 {: #enterprise-manage-api}

 You can programmatically update an enterprise by calling the Enterprise Management API as shown in the following sample request.
-You can update the enterprise name or domain by passing the new values on the API call.
-For detailed information about the API, see the [Enterprise Management API documentation](https://{DomainName}/apidocs/enterprise-apis/enterprise#update-an-enterprise){: external}.
+You can update the enterprise name or domain by passing the new values on the API call. <!--For detailed information about the API, see the [Enterprise Management API documentation](https://{DomainName}/apidocs/enterprise-apis/enterprise#update-an-enterprise){: external}.-->

 ```
 curl -X PATCH \